syslua/syslua/ARCHITECTURE.md

 **How service `config` works:**

 1. Module declares service with platform-specific definitions
-2. Module options can be interpolated into service config using `% { ... }`
+2. Use `string.format()` or concatenation to build config strings with option values
 3. sys.lua selects appropriate platform definition at apply time
 4. Service manager (systemd/launchd/Windows) is configured accordingly